vacuumlabs/cardano-ctf/00_hello_world/README.md

    love to hear about that!

 The above parts communicate through a structure called `gameData`.
-It is created during the setup and it contains everything you need for solving the challenges and everything that the tests require.
+It is created during the setup, and it contains everything you need for solving the challenges and everything that the tests require.
 You should not modify it unless specifically instructed to.

 To start, you can compile the validators by running `aiken build --keep-traces` in the root of the task.
-Then you can run the sample code by running `deno run --allow-net --allow-read ./scripts/play.ts` (did you create the file?).
+Then you can run the sample code by running `deno run --allow-net --allow-read ./scripts/run.ts`.
+Run is our wrapper that calls the function `play` from `player.ts` (if you did not copy `player_template.ts`, it will not work).

+The wrapper first tests your code in the Lucid emulator.
+If all the tests inside the emulator pass, the code is tested one more time against the testnet.
+The emulator provides early feedback so that you do not need to wait for all the transactions being validated and accepted on the actual blockchain.
+Once you solve the task, though, only the testnet offers a real-world environment and so it is really important to pass there as well.
+This default behavior can be changed in the `common/offchaion/config.ts`.

 The goal of each task is to pass all the tests by editing the editable parts of off-chain code.
-You will get a congrats message once you get there.
+You will get a _green_ congrats message once you get there.

 With all that said, good luck and have fun!